iterorganization/IMAS-Validator/docs/source/code_style.rst

 Type checking
 -------------
-imas-validator uses typing hinting which is checked at compile time using `mypy
+IMAS-Validator uses typing hinting which is checked at compile time using `mypy
 <https://www.mypy-lang.org/>`_.
 This tool can spot typing bugs and makes
 for easier code maintenance and debugging.